Nasargus/Nasargus/README.md

 - 👋 Hi, I’m @Nasargus
-- 👀 I’m interested in software testing/web developpement
+- 👀 I’m full stack web developer with a solid scientific background in paleoclimatology and marine biology
+- I love diatoms and all tiny selicious microorganism
 - 🌱 In progress
 - 📫 you can reach via my linkedin from the following link [https://www.linkedin.com/in/nassima-y-798819119/](https://www.linkedin.com/in/nassima-y-798819119?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)